 Through their petitions, PG&E and SCE seek modification of Commission Decisions 99-10-057 and 00-03-058 (“End of Rate Freeze Decisions”) to the extent necessary to allow the UDCs to recover any debit balances that remain in their respective Transition Revenue Accounts (“TRA”) at the termination of the rate freeze.
 Both SCE and PG&E cast their filings as “extraordinary” in nature, precipitated by “extraordinary” circumstances of which no one anticipated -- i.e., a large under-collection of costs under the frozen rate structure resulting from an upward surge in the wholesale cost of energy this past summer.
 Thus, the UDCs claim that absent Commission modification of its End of Rate Freeze Decisions, coupled with a determination that the UDCs can recover these large under-collections from ratepayers subsequent to the termination of their respective rate freezes, the financial integrity of the UDCs will be severely threatened.

-While Enron, to a certain degree, sympathizes with the UDCs, the fact remains that they have reached too far in their requests for relief.
-The UDCs’ request to the Commission – to modify its prior decisions to allow post-freeze recovery of under-collected costs – is not only inappropriate under the guiding principles of the Public Utilities Code, but, if granted, would completely insulate the UDCs from all risks associated with the restructuring of the electric industry, while foisting the totality of that risk on ratepayers.
+While the market conditions over the summer were somewhat extraordinary, Enron is, to a certain degree, sympathetic with the UDCs.
+However, the fact remains that they have reached too far in their requests for relief.
+The UDCs’ request to the Commission – to modify its prior decisions to allow post-freeze recovery of costs incurred during the transition preiod– is not only in conflict with the Commission’s legal interpretation of the Public Utilities Code, but, if granted, would completely insulate the UDCs from all risks associated with the restructuring of the electric industry.
+Meanwhile, the UDCs would transfer that risk, in totality, on ratepayers.
+In addition, the Commission must resist a rush to judgement of the need to institute wholescale changes to respond to a situation which represents a snapshot in time.
+Such a rush would eliminate the potential for the situation to self-correct.
+If we had looked at the snapshot as of May 31, 2000, we would have seen that the PG&E and SCE each had respectively collected $_billion and $ billion in headroom under the rate freeze mechanism.
+A second snapshot, as of August 31, 2000 represents an undercollection of $ billion and $ billion respectively.
+On a cumulative basis, the utilities had still recovered $ billion and $ billion.
+It appears that many parties are advocating the use of forward contracting as a means to mitigate exposure to market fluctuations.
+Trying to project what the affect of forward contracting would have on the utilities’ undercollection exposure is another complicating factor at best.
+Enron would suggest that allowing the rate freeze to run its natural course, and continuing to monitor the situation, is the best course for all involved rather than trying to speculate about what that future market will look like.
+We are likely to be no more accurate in projecting the market going out over the remainder of the rate freeze than we were in projecting the events of the past summer.
 The Commission should deny the UDCs’ requested relief, and work toward effecting a more equitable middle ground, as detailed in full below.

+Enron’s comments are responsive to the Commission’s directive given at the PHC wherein the stated intent was to pursue accounting remedies to the utilities requested relief and not to propose braoder, more global proposals.
+It is Enron’s understanding that the Commission intends to open an investigation in December of a broader scope than the comments contained herein and do not respond to the proposals made by the PG&E and SCE in their PHC statements.

 B. Current Facts and Circumstances do not Impact Statutory Interpretation